 You have a personal and legal responsibility for the welfare of animals.

-The animals that need to have ACEC approval are all vertebrates and cephalopods.
-You cannot use these animals without ACEC approval.
+The animals that need to have AEC approval are all vertebrates and cephalopods.
+You cannot use these animals without AEC approval.

-The ACEC will consider the ethics and scientific merit of animal use, as well as animal welfare.
+The AEC will consider the ethics and scientific merit of animal use, as well as animal welfare.

 You must consider and apply the ‘3Rs’ in your teaching or research activities.
 The 3Rs are Replacement, Reduction and Refinement.